ianmaclarty/amulet/sphinx/math.rst

 The ``angle``, ``axis``, ``pitch``, ``roll``, ``yaw``, ``w``, ``x``, ``y`` and ``z`` fields can be used to read the corresponding attributes of a quaternion.

-There is no way to update a quaternion after creating it.
-Instead create a new quaternion.

 ..  note::